aws-samples/aws-blockchain-node-runners/lib/base/README.md

 # Make sure you are in aws-blockchain-node-runners/lib/base
 npx cdk deploy base-single-node --json --outputs-file single-node-deploy.json
 ```
-After starting the node you will need to wait for the initial synchronization process to finish.To see the progress, you may use SSM to connect into EC2 first and watch the log like this:
+A node connected to Sepolia network should start within an hour, while syncing nodes with Mainnet might take a while.
+Although you can force the node to use snapshots provided by Base team by setting `BASE_RESTORE_FROM_SNAPSHOT="true"` in `.env` file, you might still need to watch your node ifinish synchronizing.
+You can watch the progress with CloudWatch dashboard (see [Monitoring](#monitoring)) or check the progress manually.
+For manual access, use SSM to connect into EC2 first and watch the log like this:

 ```bash
 export INSTANCE_ID=$(cat single-node-deploy.json | jq -r '..|.node-instance-id? | select(. != null)')